Hokkaido Consadole Sapporo

 Hokkaido Consadole Sapporo (北海道コンサドーレ札幌, Hokkaidō Konsadōre Sapporo) is a Japanese professional football club based in Sapporo, on the island of Hokkaido.
-They currently play in the J1 League, which is the top tier of football in the country.
+They will play in the 2025 J2 League, the second tier league of Japanese football, after relegation from the J1 League at conclusion of the 2024 season.

-Unlike other teams, their main home ground at Sapporo Dome is also used by the Hokkaido Nippon-Ham Fighters baseball team, so some home games are moved to Sapporo Atsubetsu Stadium.
+Their main home ground is the indoor Sapporo Dome, which was shared with the Hokkaido Nippon-Ham Fighters baseball team until 2022.
+Some matches are also played at the outdoor Sapporo Atsubetsu Stadium.

 Name origin

-The club name of "Consadole" is made from consado, a reverse of the Japanese word Dosanko (道産子) and the Spanish expression Ole.
+The club's name "Consadole" is a combination of consado, a reverse of the Japanese word Dosanko (道産子) and the Spanish expression Olé.

 History

 Toshiba S.C.
 (1935–1995)

 Consadole's club tradition dates back to 1935 when Toshiba Horikawa-cho Soccer Club was founded in Kawasaki, Kanagawa.
 They were promoted to the now-defunct Japan Soccer League Division 2 in 1978.
 They adopted new name Toshiba Soccer Club in 1980 and were promoted to the JSL Division 1 in 1989.
 Their highest placement, 4th in the 1990 and 1991 seasons.
 Relegating themselves as they were not ready for J.League implementation, they joined the newly formed Japan Football League in 1992 and played the last season as Toshiba S.C. in 1995.

-They sought to be a professional club but the owner Toshiba did not regard Kawasaki as an ideal hometown.
+They sought to be a professional club, but the owner Toshiba did not regard Kawasaki as an ideal hometown.
 This was because Verdy Kawasaki, one of the most prominent clubs at that time, was also based in the city, which Toshiba apparently believed was not big enough to accommodate two clubs.
 (Verdy has since crossed the Tama River to be based in Chōfu City in the west of Tokyo and has been renamed as Tokyo Verdy 1969; the only remaining professional club is Kawasaki Frontale, originally part of Fujitsu.)

-They decided to move to Sapporo where the local government and community had been keen to provide a base for a professional soccer team as they awaited Sapporo Dome to be completed in 2001.
+They decided to move to Sapporo where the local government and community had been keen to provide a base for a professional soccer team as they awaited Daiwa House Premist Dome to be completed in 2001.
 The ownership was transferred from Toshiba to Hokkaido Football Club plc. before the start of the 1996 season.

 Toshiba does not have financial interest in the club any more but Consadole still boasts their forerunner's red and black colours on their uniform.
+The colours were an idea from then-player Nobuhiro Ishizaki (who played when the team was still based in Kawasaki and later coached them in Sapporo) who was a fan of A.C.
+Milan.
+It also became the symbol of Toshiba's sports teams such as Toshiba Brave Lupus Tokyo.